 A DNR order is a medical order that instructs medical personnel not to attempt cardio-pulmonary resuscitation (CPR) if a patient’s heartbeat or breathing stops.
 It does not affect any other treatment.
 For Catholics, deciding about a DNR requires weighing benefits and burdens to determine if CPR would constitute ordinary or extraordinary care.

-A number of states now recognize POLST (or MOLST “Medical Order for Life-Sustaining Treatment”, sometimes called POST or MOST), which are pre-set forms establishing medical orders to administer or withhold treatments.
+A number of states now recognize MOLST (or POLST “Physician Orders for Life-Sustaining Treatment”, sometimes called POST or MOST), which are pre-set forms establishing medical orders to administer or withhold treatments.
 The orders take effect immediately upon signing; they are not conditioned on the patient losing capacity.
 They allow patients to forgo anything from antibiotics to medically-assisted nutrition and hydration.
 Some Church authorities have determined these documents to be intrinsically flawed because they are premised on absolute patient autonomy and they do not allow for truly informed consent.
-Other Bishops’ conferences have urged caution when deciding to complete a POLST order, as it is intended for use by those who are in the final stages of illness or frailty.
-POLST has been approached differently in the states due to variance in state laws and interplay with other end-of-life policies.
+Other Bishops’ conferences have urged caution when deciding to complete a MOLST order, as it is intended for use by those who are in the final stages of illness or frailty.
+MOLST has been approached differently in the states due to variance in state laws and interplay with other end-of-life policies.
 Please check the State Resources section of this website to learn more about specific guidance in your state.